mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

 * We fixed an issue on the Catalog Admin page that displayed incorrect counts of data sources registered in the company.
-* We fixed an error that occured when no authentication is selected while registering a data source.
+* We fixed an error that occurred when no authentication is selected while registering a data source.

 ### February 27, 2023